AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

     if (use_hypre)
        macproj.setBottomSolver(MLMG::BottomSolver::hypre);

-    // Hard-wire teh boundary conditions to be Neumann in x-direction and periodic in the other two directions macproj.setDomainBC({AMREX_D_DECL(LinOpBCType::Neumann,
+    // Hard-wire the boundary conditions to be Neumann on the low x-face, Dirichlet on the high x-face,
+    //  and periodic in the other two directions
+    //  (the first argument is for the low end, the second is for the high end) macproj.setDomainBC({AMREX_D_DECL(LinOpBCType::Neumann,
                                       LinOpBCType::Periodic,
                                       LinOpBCType::Periodic)},